Sanxiang dialect

-Sanxiang (in Cantonese Samheung, in the language itself Sahiu) is a Min variety of Southern Min Chinese mostly spoken in Sanxiang in Zhongshan in the Pearl River Delta of Guangdong, China.
+Sanxiang (Cantonese saam1hoeng1, in the language itself ' [/sa˧.hiu˧/]) is a Min variety of Southern Min Chinese mostly spoken in Sanxiang in Zhongshan in the Pearl River Delta of Guangdong, China.
 Despite its close proximity, Sanxiang is not very closely related to the surrounding dialects in the region, which belong to the Yue group, and thus forms a "dialect island" of Min speakers.
 It is one of three enclaves of Min in Zhongshan, the others being Longdu and Nanlang.